 Where appropriate, we intend to vigorously defend all claims.
 However, any actual or threatened claims, even if not meritorious or material, could result in the expenditure of significant financial and managerial resources.
 The continued defense of these claims and other types of lawsuits could divert management's attention away from running our business.
-In addition, required amounts to be paid in settlement of any claims, and the legal fees and other costs associated with their defense or also settlement, cannot be estimated and could, individually or in the aggregate, materially harm our financial condition.
-We may also experience higher than expected warranty claims.
+In addition, required amounts to be paid in settlement of any claims, and the legal fees and other costs associated with their defense or settlement, cannot be estimated and could, individually or in the aggregate, materially harm our financial condition.